Galvayra/DMP/README.md

 	Useage) python parsing.py -target s (sepsis)
 	{s=sepsis, p=pneumonia, b=bacteremia}

-	1-3) you can use sampling or set ratio to divide training, valid, and test set
+	You can use sampling or set ratio to divide training, valid, and test set

 step 2) Encoding Dataset to make vector (vectorization)